skip-mev/pob/README.md

         // lane and the last lane is the lowest priority lane.
         // Top of block lane allows transactions to bid for inclusion at the top of the next block.
         //
-        // blockbuster.BaseLaneConfig is utilized for basic encoding/decoding of transactions.
+        // blockbuster.LaneConfig is utilized for basic encoding/decoding of transactions.
-        tobConfig := blockbuster.BaseLaneConfig{
+        tobConfig := blockbuster.LaneConfig{
           Logger:        app.Logger(),
           TxEncoder:     app.txConfig.TxEncoder(),
           TxDecoder:     app.txConfig.TxDecoder(),